mrkoz/symmetry-buggy-bot/README.md

 ## How to use - Android

-Modifications aren't really useful.
+It's pretty self-contained :) just compile it and deploy.

+## Challenges

+It wouldn't be a free-bee without a challenge or 11.

+1. Deploy both the arduino and the android code
+2. See an instruction sent from the android device to the arduino device in the debug console
+3. Make it drive fwd/reverse
+4. Make it turn and drive forward/reverse **note** this requires changing the android app too

+### more advanced challenges

+1. Add a raspberry pi and a camera
+2. Make it stream video to a web browser
+3. Make it follow a line using computer vision

 ## Future stuff

 The `symmetry.serial` protocol doesn't have a python variant or a variant that works on raspberry pi, the next version will and will be able to be implemented to drive the robot from a raspberry pi if needed.

-Realistically if you were to do something a bit advanced, you'd use ROS and the ROS-Aduino bridge and the `symmetry.serial` protocol wouldn't be needed.
+Realistically if you were to do something a bit advanced, you'd use ROS and the ROS-Arduino bridge and the `symmetry.serial` protocol wouldn't be needed.